Can you spare an hour or two?

 SRSH relies on volunteers to keep our food pantry running and elementary school children supplied with bags of food!
 If you have a little time to spare, give us a call at (304) 599-5020.
 Our USDA food delivery days are a great chance for a group of friends or a work team to pitch in!
 Thank you for helping us make a difference!

 Learn more about hunger

-Feeding America has just released the Hunger in American 2014 study.
+Feeding America has released the Hunger in America 2014 study.
 Take time to learn more about the very real problem of hunger.
 Click here to link to the study; download the executive summary or watch the video or read the study in it's entirety.
 Educate yourself and then get in touch to find out how you can help us combat hunger and food insecurity in Monongalia County.

 Support SRSH while you shop on Amazon